Living Well at L’Arche

 At her house, Ruszkowski and her fellow assistants go through the map process too, enjoying the same benefits of friendly input that the core people receive.

-This degree of subsidiarity and mutual support also is evident in L’Arche residents’ religious practices.
+This degree of subsidiarity and mutual support is evident in L’Arche residents’ religious practices.

 In the D.C. houses, there are residents who are Catholic, Lutheran, Methodist and nondenominational Christians.
 The assistants, whatever their religion, make sure that the core people are able to practice their religion to the extent possible.